medienreaktor/Medienreaktor.Meilisearch/README.md

 | `matchingStrategy(value)`                    | Sets the matching strategy `'last'` or `'all'`, (default: `'last'`)
 | `execute()`                                  | Execute the query and return resulting nodes |
 | `executeRaw()`                               | Execute the query and return raw Meilisearch result data, enriched with node data |

+## ⚡ Usage with JavaScript / React / Vue

+If you want to build your frontend with JavaScript, React or Vue, you can completely ignore above Neos and Fusion integration and use `instant-meilisearch`.

+Please mind two things:

+1. Setup your filter to always include the following filter string:
+`(__parentPath = "$nodePath" OR __path = "$nodePath") AND __dimensionshash = "$dimensionsHash"`
+where `$nodePath` is the NodePath of your context node (e.g. site) and `$dimensionHash` is the MD5-hashed JSON-encoded context dimensions array.

+2. There are no URLs (yet) in the Meilisearch index.
+Sorry!
+We would love to have this feature, probably by generating the URLs at indexing time – but it is just not implemented yet.
+(Contributions welcome!)

 ## 👩‍💻 Credits